martiadrogue/frontendskeleton/README.md

 To make sure source code standards it use linter for CSS, JS and HTML.
 Although for the CSS it follows protocol [BEM][bem-website].

-To use livereload well, it's necessary to connect to *http::/localhost:8000* with Grunt running.
+To use livereload in the right way, it's necessary to connect to *http::/localhost:8000* with Grunt running.

 All CSS selectors used on runtime must be specified at uncss task exceptions.